 Statistics of Portuguese Golden Visa funds route

 When we first published our Golden Visa guide in 2018 and highlighted the capital transfer (investment funds) option as something that hasn’t received the deserved attention, no Golden Visas were issued via this route yet.
 There was very little information available, and only 3-4 funds accepted Golden Visa investors.
-Since then, the popularity has increased rapidly, with about 10% of Golden Visa residency cards issued under the funds’ category in 2021.
-And the percentage keeps on growing, being around 15% during the first few months of 2022.
+Since then, the popularity has increased rapidly, with about 30% of Golden Visa residency cards issued under the funds category in 2023 (until Sep 30, as the official statistics are only published until then).

 Understanding Portuguese Golden Visa investment funds